-The cause of smallpox is variola virus which is an example of an exclusive anthroponotic agent.
+The cause of smallpox is the variola virus, which is an example of an exclusive anthroponotic agent.
 This infectious disease plagued global health from the earliest documented settlements through nearly the end of the 20th century, with mortalities of 10–40%.
-It took the coordinated efforts of the world community (under the guidance of the World Health Organization) to successfully eradicate smallpox.
+It took the coordinated efforts of the world community under the guidance of the World Health Organization (WHO) to successfully eradicate smallpox.

-Variola virus is a member of the family Poxviridae, subfamily Chordopoxvirinae and genus Orthopoxvirus.
-The family Poxviridae comprises of two subfamilies - the Entomopoxvirinae and the Chordopoxvirinae, which infect insects and vertebrates, respectively.
+The variola virus is a member of the family Poxviridae, subfamily Chordopoxvirinae, and genus Orthopoxvirus.
+The family Poxviridae comprises two subfamilies that include the Entomopoxvirinae and the Chordopoxvirinae, which infect insects and vertebrates, respectively.

 In the genus Orthopoxvirus, 11 species that are antigenically and morphologically related can be found.
 These include eight Eurasian-African or Old World species and three North American or New World species.
-Only four of all those species represent significant human pathogens: variola virus, monkeypox virus, vaccinia virus and cowpox virus.
+Only four of all those species represent significant human pathogens, which include the variola virus, monkeypox virus, vaccinia virus, and cowpox virus.

-Aforementioned orthopoxviruses are immunologically cross-reactive and cross-protective, thus infection with any member of the genus provides protection against an infection with any other member.
+The aforementioned orthopoxviruses are immunologically cross-reactive and cross-protective; therefore, infection with any member of the genus provides protection against infection with any other member.
 Variola and other orthopoxviruses contain an unexampled set of genes whose protein products effectively modulate the numerous defense functions of the host organisms.

-At the genus level, the closest relative to variola virus is molluscum contagiosum, which is the only member in the genus Molluscipoxvirus.
-Although this virus is limited to human host as well, infetions with molluscum contagious are benign, resulting in single or multiple raised, pearl-like bumps (papules) on the skin.
+At the genus level, the closest relative to the variola virus is molluscum contagiosum, which is the only member in the genus Molluscipoxvirus.
+Although this virus is limited to the human host as well, infections with molluscum contagious are benign, resulting in single or multiple raised, pearl-like bumps (papules) on the skin.

 Structure and genetics of the virus

-Variola virus codes its own type IB topoisomerases, which releases superhelical tension generated by replication and transcription of the genome.
+The variola virus codes its own type IB topoisomerases, which release superhelical tension generated by replication and transcription of the genome.
 Its lifecycle is complicated by having multiple infectious forms, with diverse mechanisms of cell entry.

-Although variola virus and monkeypox virus are genetically and antigenically related, they differ in sequence within regions encoding host-range and virulence factors near the genome termini.
+Although both the variola and monkeypox viruses are genetically and antigenically related, they differ in sequence within regions encoding host-range and virulence factors near the genome termini.
 In addition to molecular differences, those two viruses also have dissimilar host ranges.